pohlai88/aibos-erp/ai_bos_erp_phase2_detailed_planning.md

         command.accountType,
         command.parentAccountCode,
         command.tenantId,
-        this.version + 1
+        this.version + 1,
-      )
+      ),
     );
   }

   private validateAccountCreation(command: CreateAccountCommand): void {
     if (this.accounts.has(command.accountCode)) {
-      throw new BusinessRuleViolation("Account code already exists");
+      throw new BusinessRuleViolation('Account code already exists');
     }

-    if (
-      command.parentAccountCode &&
-      !this.accounts.has(command.parentAccountCode)
-    ) {
+    if (command.parentAccountCode && !this.accounts.has(command.parentAccountCode)) {
-      throw new BusinessRuleViolation("Parent account does not exist");
+      throw new BusinessRuleViolation('Parent account does not exist');
     }
   }
 }